About John Kiehne

 He wants to see Missouri become a prime destination- not just a flyover state.
 He believes that that best way to achieve this goal is create and support policies that help Missouri residents to be healthier, smarter, safer and more prosperous.

-John Kiehne- a 6th generation Missouri native- was born at St. Joseph’s Hospital in St. Charles, Mo. on June 2, 1967.
+John Kiehne- a 5th generation Missouri native- was born at St. Joseph’s Hospital in St. Charles, Mo. on June 2, 1967.
 He attended primary schools in St. Charles and developed an early interest in music as well as engaging in hobbies such as assembling model airplanes and becoming a licensed Amateur Radio Operator.
 In 5th grade John started playing saxophone in the school band which soon expanded to playing guitar and bass as well.
-He continued to be involved in a variety of school band programs such as marching band, symphonic band, pep band and jazz band until he graduated from Francis Howell High School in 1985.
+He continued to be involved in a variety of school band programs such as marching band, symphonic band, pep band and jazz band until he graduated from Francis Howell High School in Weldon Spring, MO in 1985.

 In 1991 John moved to Boston, MA in order to seek out better playing opportunities where he then lived, worked and played for 10 years.
 While in Boston John performed and recorded with a variety of musical groups as well as working as a sound engineer, an office assistant for a spine surgeon and working in a variety of restaurant jobs from washing dishes to cooking, serving and managing.

-John’s parents (and much of his extended family) are or were career public school educators in primary and secondary education.
+John’s parents (and much of his extended family) are or were career public school educators working in primary and secondary education.
 His father grew up- and retired to- the Kiehne family farm near Cape Girardeau, Mo.
 The Kiehne farm has been in the family for 130 years.

 John is running to be a Missouri State Representative with the intention of helping to craft and pass legislation that is effective and good for all Missouri residents- not just a select few.
 He also sees the needs for not only himself but for his African American wife and family, his elderly parents, educators, family farmers, entrepreneurs and so forth as well as the great needs of at-risk children and families.
 He believes that a rising tide raises all boats and that most Americans share values of kindness and honesty as well as possessing an unstoppable work ethic and desire to progress beyond the borders of our country and our imaginations.
 John’s mission is to work to make Missouri more peaceful, healthy and prosperous so that we can have a State that we can all be proud to call home.